Period matrices and homological quasi-trees on discrete Riemann surfaces: Some combinatorial properties of quasi-trees

-\begin{proof} Let $T$ be a riboon graph quasi-tree.
-Following the proof of the first half of Proposition~\ref{prop:HQT_duality}, if $(V^\star,T^\star)$ is not connected, then $T$ contains a 1-cycle that encloses a proper set of faces and $S\setminus T$ would have not been connected.
-By symmetric role of $T$ and $T^\star$, $T$ is also connected.
-Therefore $T$ (respectively $T^\star$) contains a spanning tree of $G$ (respectively, $G^\star$) and we can apply the second half of Proposition~\ref{prop:HQT_duality}.
-The evenness of $k$ is known in \cite[Proposition~5.3]{CMNR2019}. \end{proof}
+\begin{proof} Let $T$ be a ribbon graph quasi-tree.
+Following the proof of the first half of Proposition~\ref{prop:HQT_duality}, if $(V^\star,{\overline{T}^{\star}})$ is not connected, then $T$ contains a $1$-cycle that encloses a proper set of faces and $S\setminus T$ would not have been connected.
+By the symmetric role of $T$ and ${\overline{T}^{\star}}$, $T$ is also connected.
+Therefore $T$ (respectively, ${\overline{T}^{\star}}$) contains a spanning tree of $G$ (respectively, $G^\star$) and we can apply the second half of Proposition~\ref{prop:HQT_duality}.
+The evenness of $k$ is known in~\cite[Theorem~5.3]{Bouchet1989}. \end{proof}

-\begin{example} We illustrate an example of a homological quasi-tree with even rank that is not a ribbon-graph quasi-tree.
+\begin{example} \rm Any loop that represents a non-trivial homology, viewed as an embedded cycle by inserting vertices, is a simple example of $1$-homological quasi-tree that is not a ribbon-graph quasi-tree.
+We illustrate an example of even rank here.
 On the left-hand side of Figure~\ref{fig:HvsRG}, a graph $G$ and its dual, both embedded on the double torus, are depicted.
 The subgraph of $G$ shown on the right-hand side is a $2$-homological quasi-tree, but it is not a ribbon-graph quasi-tree. \end{example}

 When $k=2g$ is maximal, a $2g$-homological quasi-tree $T$ has $|V|-1+2g$ edges and the complement of $T$ is a disk.
-The set $T^\star$ is a spanning tree on the dual graph and thus contractible (Lemma~\ref{lem:TLC_homology}).
-It implies that $S\setminus (T\cup T^\star)$ is connected.
+The set ${\overline{T}^{\star}}$ is a spanning tree on the dual graph and thus contractible (Lemma~\ref{lem:TLC_homology}).
+It implies that $S\setminus (T\cup {\overline{T}^{\star}})$ is connected.
 Therefore, a $2g$-homological quasi-tree is always a ribbon-graph quasi-tree.

 \begin{corollary} Suppose $T$ is a $2g$-homological quasi-tree.
-Then it satisfies the condition that $S\setminus (T\cup T^\star)$ is connected. \end{corollary}
+Then it satisfies the condition that $S\setminus (T\cup {\overline{T}^{\star}})$ is connected. \end{corollary}